The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 So in the pursuit of some of that joy, let’s explore the multicultural origins of April Fool’s Day.

 One of the oldest known renewal festival traditions came from ancient Persia.
 Modern-day Iranians and others still celebrate Sizdah Bedar on the 13th day of the Persian Naw-Ruz or New Year, which (because of the lunar calendar) usually falls sometime around April 1st.
 On that day, since 536 BC, Persians have celebrated the coming of spring by going outside for picnics and playing jokes and pranks on each other.

 Sizdah Bedar may have emerged from the ancient Zoroastrian belief that laughter and joy symbolize the expelling or throwing away of all bad thoughts.

-The Romans celebrated a festival on March 25th called Hilaria, which they observed by wearing masks, holding masquerades and promoting “general good cheer.”
+Similarly, the ancient Romans celebrated a festival on March 25th called Hilaria, which they observed by wearing masks, holding masquerades, and promoting “general good cheer.”